 Atlanta Head-On Collision Accident Lawyer Near Me 404-400-4000

 - Whiplash and other neck injuries.
-Symptoms sometimes don’t become apparent for 24 hours after impact.
-They can include stiffness and pain in the neck, as well as headaches and fatigue.
+According to the Mayo Clinic, symptoms sometimes don’t become apparent for 24 hours after impact and can include stiffness and pain in the neck, as well as headaches and fatigue.

 - Spinal cord injuries.
 These injuries can range from minor to full paralysis.